White Peak Loop Trail

-The White Peak Loop is a 60 mi route for walking, cycling and horse riding in the Peak District of England.
-The trail combines sections of the High Peak Trail and the Monsal Trail with linking sections through the towns of Buxton, Bakewell and Matlock.
-The White Peak Loop is being developed by Derbyshire County Council and as of 2022 some sections are not yet complete.
+The White Peak Loop is a 42 mi mostly offroad route for walking, cycling and horse riding in the Peak District of England.
+The trail combines sections of the High Peak Trail and the Monsal Trail with linking sections through the towns of Bakewell and Matlock.
+The White Peak Loop was developed by Derbyshire County Council and opened in 2025.